mattdesl/budo/README.md

 <sup>"mystic"</sup>

-This is a browserify development server inspired by [beefy](https://github.com/chrisdickinson/beefy) and [wzrd](https://github.com/maxogden/wzrd), but with a stronger focus on incremental bundling, LiveReload, and "script injection" (Chrome only).
+This is a browserify development server inspired by [beefy](https://github.com/chrisdickinson/beefy) and [wzrd](https://github.com/maxogden/wzrd), but with a stronger focus on incremental bundling, LiveReload (including CSS injection), and "script injection" (Chrome only).

 Note that mystc needs a copy of `watchify` installed.
 It can be either local (preferred) or global.